This is a snippet of the "Graphs" chapter of the book.

 Graph Representations

-A graph is, basically, a set of nodes (called "vertices", V) and an enumeration of their pairs ("edges", E).
+).
 The edges may be directed or undirected (i.e. bidirectional), and also weighted or unweighted.
 There are many ways that may be used to represent these sets, which have varied utility for different situations.
 Here are the most common ones:

-• as an adjacency matrix (V x V).
+).
 This matrix is indexed by vertices and has zeroes when there's no connection between them and some nonzero number for the weight (1 — in case of unweighted graphs) when there is a connection.
-Undirected graphs have a symmetric adjacency matrix and so need to store only the abovediagonal half of it
+Undirected graphs have a symmetric adjacency matrix and so need to store only the abovediagonal half of it - as an adjacency list that enumerates for each vertex the other vertices it's connected to and the weights of connections

-• as an incidence matrix (V x E).
+).
 This matrix is similar to the previous representation, but with much more wasted space.
 The adjacency list may be thought of as a sparse representation of the incidence matrix.
-The matrix representation may be more useful for hypergraphs (that have more than 2 vertices for each edge), though
+The matrix representation may be more useful for hypergraphs (that have more than 2 vertices for each edge), though - just as a list of edges

 More details about of the book may be found on its website.